Rocket launches visible near Guadalupe, CA

 Guadalupe is a small agricultural town on California's central coast, roughly 15 miles north of Vandenberg Space Force Base.
 Its flat coastal plain and proximity to the Guadalupe-Nipomo Dunes give open southern and western horizons for watching rockets climb from the base.

-The next launch likely visible from Guadalupe, CA is Falcon 9 Block 5 | Starlink Group 17-37 — in 3 days.
-Look toward the south; it should climb into view a few minutes after liftoff.
+The next launch likely visible from Guadalupe, CA is Falcon 9 Block 5 | Starlink Group 15-14 — today.
+From Guadalupe, CA: look 186° (S); it should climb into view a few minutes after liftoff. 💥 Booster-return launches can bring a sonic boom to Guadalupe — see the booster sonic boom guide.

 Upcoming launches you may see from Guadalupe, CA